How does a personal loan affect your credit score?

 Personal loans are an important tool for financing large expenses like home renovations and debt consolidation.
 Even though you may see a temporary drop in your score, there are times when a personal loan may be the right choice to improve your credit.

-It should be noted, however, that a personal loan is not necessary to build a healthy credit score.
-These are simply ways it can positively affect your credit.
+A personal loan is not necessary to build a healthy credit score, but there are a few ways it can positively affect your credit.

-• You don’t have many open accounts.
-If you’re just starting out, you may have no credit history.
-A well-managed personal loan is a good way to start building your history since it will have a term of two to five years — and then stay on your credit report for up to seven once you finish paying it off.
+- You don’t have many open accounts: If you’re just starting out, you may have no credit history.
+A well-managed personal loan is a good way to start building your history since terms typically last two to five years — and then stay on your credit report for up to seven once you finish paying it off.

 The bottom line

 Any new debt can be risky to your finances, so consider personal loan alternatives before applying.
-Be sure you can make your payments each month with a personal loan calculator, and know that a small decrease can easily be overcome by being responsible with your debt.
+Be sure you can make your payments each month with a personal loan calculator, and know that a small decrease in your credit score can easily be overcome by being responsible with your payments.